maxims94/helius-post-alpenglow/README.md

 Alpenglow is a **novel consensus protocol** specifically designed for high-performance proof-of-stake blockchains.
 Like any consensus protocol, its purpose is to create agreement on the ledger's state between the nodes of the network.

-While maintaining Solana's fundamental structure, Alpenglow replaces some of its components with enhanced versions and introduces some key innovations.
+While **maintaining Solana's fundamental structure**, Alpenglow replaces some of its components with enhanced versions and introduces some key innovations.

 As in the current protocol, time is segmented into slots, each with a designated leader.
 The leader is responsible for receiving transactions and constructing them into blocks.